PatriciaGauntt/booklists/README.md

 ```

-📁 ## Sample Data Folder (/data)
+📁 Sample Data Folder (/data)

 The /data directory contains a JSON file used to preload the database with example book records.

 ### File Included

 - booklists-data.json
 A structured dataset of books used for:

 - seeding a local MongoDB instance
 - running tests
 - providing default records for fresh installs

-                                                                                        ### Using the Sample Data

 If you want to load the sample books into your database:
 ```bash